-STEP 6: Explain to students that each and every one of the objects discussed above will return later in the opera; in the next phase of this activity, students will study the scenes when the objects reappear and think about what they signify.
+Explain to students that each and every one of the objects discussed above will return later in the opera; in the next phase of this activity, students will study the scenes when the objects reappear and think about what they signify.

 Three scenes from the opera are included in this step.
 For each scene, begin by briefly describing the scene and telling students which object will appear in it.
-Invite students to follow along with the text and translation (available on their reproducible handout) as they watch or listen to the clip; students are welcome to jot down their ideas as they listen.
+Invite students to follow along with the text and translation (available on their handout) as they watch or listen to the clip; students are welcome to jot down their ideas as they listen.
 After each clip is finished, lead a class-wide discussion about what students have just heard.
 Guiding questions and introductions to each of the scenes are available below.

-Scene 2 (Track 14 or Video Clip 2)
+Scene 2 (Track 14 or MOoD Clip 18)

 In this scene from the beginning of Act II, Cio-Cio-San is awaiting Pinkerton's return.
 Three years have passed since he left Japan, but still she waits patiently for the day he will come back.
 Cio-Cio-San prays silently before her Hotoke, the religious statues that represent the souls of her ancestors, while Suzuki prays audibly offstage.
-When
+When Suzuki approaches, Cio-Cio-San quickly hides the statues, then chides Suzuki for still praying to the Japanese gods instead of Pinkerton's Christian god.